googlefonts/oxidize/text/2022-07-25-PROPOSAL-build-glyphs-in-rust.md

 * Do NOT use the static TTFs at master locations to build glyph tables.
   * the static TTFs can still exist, but their glyph work should be brought as close as possible to zero (empty glyphs?)

-The next step is to get approval from the fontmake owners to make such changes. @anthrotype basically :D
+The next step is to get approval from the fontmake owners to make such changes. @anthrotype basically :D **2022-07-26** APPROVED

 ## Context